50 Interesting Fun Facts to Lighten Up Tax Time

 Madison Square Garden, the iconic New York sports, music, and entertainment venue, has not had to pay property taxes since 1982.
 The arrangement was supposed to end after 10 years, according to then-mayor Edward Koch, but due to the disputed wording of the agreement, it remains in perpetuity.
 The break cost New York City over $48 million in 2016 alone.

-Seventeen states, primarily in the southeastern part of the country, have annual sales tax holidays.
+Several states, primarily in the southeastern part of the country, have annual sales tax holidays.
 Depending on the state and date, clothing, footwear, guns, school supplies, energy-efficient appliances, and other select items are exempt from sales tax for two to three days a year.

 Fortunetellers, astrologers, and witches were added to Romania's labor code in 2011, meaning they have to pay income tax and contribute to the country's social programs.
 Some witches cast curses on the government in response -- although others felt it legitimized their work.